no-more-secrets/parsco/README.md

 nullary functions that return parser objects.

 ### `cat`
-The `cat` parser runs multiple string-yielding parsers in sequence and concatenates the results into one string.
+This parser runs multiple string-yielding parsers in sequence and concatenates the results into one string.
 ```cpp
 template<typename...
 Parsers>